Abhay IFV: 2021–present

 While all the variants would be manned by a crew of three, the Gun Version would need to carry eight soldiers and the rest (Command and Command & Surveillance Versions) will have a capacity of four soldiers.
 Besides traditional armaments, the FICV will also carry mini UAVs and loitering munitions.
 Further, the loitering munitions were mandated to have a data link range of 10 km with an endurance of an hour with multi-mission capabilities.

 On 22 December 2022, the Defence Acquisition Council (DAC), under the Ministry of Defence, approved the acceptance of necessity (AoN) for the FICV project.
 The Ministry reaffirmed the requirement of a manned or unmanned turret equipped with an autocannon of at least 30 mm calibre as primary armament, a coaxial machine gun (7.62 mm) along with a top-attack anti-tank guided missile (ATGMs) launcher and remote-controlled weapon system (RCWS) with 12.7 mm machine gun.
-Further, the order was to be split between L1 and L2 bidders (lowest and second lowest commercial bidders, respectively) and commercial bids was needed o be summited before the commencement of prototype trials.
+Further, the order was to be split between L1 and L2 bidders (lowest and second lowest commercial bidders, respectively) and commercial bids needed to be submitted before the commencement of prototype trials.
 Prototype was to be developed within 36 months.
 Orders will be split between the bidders in 60:40 ratio if L2 bidder meets the price of L1 bidder.

 As of 5 July 2024, the Request for Proposal (RfP), the formal tender, for the induction of over 500 ICVs to replace the equipment of 50 mechanised infantry battalions was in advanced stages of formulation.
 Reportedly, 15 Indian vendors had responded to the earlier RFI and some of their issues were being actively worked out.